winery/winery/docs/user/overview.md

 - [Version Management](features/version-management.md) - Shows how to update the version of a node template in the topology modeler
 - [Threat Modeling For NFV](features/nfv-threat-modeling.md) - Enables threat modeling capabilities and NFV-based mitigation recommendation
 - [Pattern-based Deployment and Configuration Models](features/pattern-deployment-modeling.md) - Describes how PbDCMs can be crated and refined to executable deployment models
+- [Grouping](features/grouping.md) - Describes the usage of the grouping functionality.